boxy8/chore-cats/README.md

 This repository contains the code for Chore Cats, as well as some extra code here and there to demonstrate the benefits of TypeScript vs JavaScript.

 ## Installation
+This project requires npm and Node.js.
+For instructions on how to install these, see [documentation here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 To install the Chore Cats tech demo:
 - Clone the repository into your local environment